 The first episode of season two, therefore, marks a natural end to the story arc created in season one.
 While in turn allowing for the rebuilding of the Titans family.
 A subject that lurked within the shadows of season one.
 Thus creating a season that acts as a bridge between the origin road trip of 2018, and the formation of a new Titans family.

 Thankfully the darker and more adult tones of the first outing remain intact throughout the second season.
 Combining this aesthetic with a slow burn pace that allows the characters to continue their rebirth.
 However, as with many comic book TV shows of recent years, there is an unnecessary rush to conclude stories.
 A trait that has ultimately let down many fans, as classic villains have been introduced and dispatched too freely.
 However, despite this weakness, Titans continues to deliver something truly unique in the DC TV universe.

 Titans pulls off the often difficult challenge of a second season, despite a few minor stumbles.
 Continuing to build on the success of its first outing, while equally developing its place in the DC TV universe.
-And with the continued foundation building inherent in season two.
-There is no doubt that Titans is here to stay.
+And if the continued foundation building of season two can be maintained, there is no doubt that Titans is here to stay.
 Ensuring that the darker elements of DC’s TV universe remain in place with the ending of CW’s Arrow.

-Whether it be The Flash or Titans, DC Comics heroes continue to shine on TV in way they have not managed in many recent big screen outings.
+Whether it be The Flash or Titans, DC Comics heroes continue to shine on TV in a way they have not managed in many recent big-screen outings.
 With the exception of Joker, Shazam and Wonder Woman.
 And Titans only continues to add to this success.
 Ensuring the diversity of characters held by DC comics find their voice on the small screen.